Are you an adviser? Go to Unbiased Pro

 Estate planning with a blended family can be tricky.

-On the one hand, spouses may want to leave an inheritance for their children of a previous marriage.
+On the one hand, a spouse may want to leave an inheritance for children from a previous marriage.

 But at the same time, they may also want to leave a sizeable proportion of their estate to the spouse of a new marriage.